aaronschanz/XLaero/README.md

 * `$ gridsome develop` to start a local dev server at `http://localhost:8080`

 ### 4. Setup ESLint + AirBnB
-⚠️ Installation has already been done for you.
-For a better developing experience you can install [ESLint VSCode Extension](https://github.com/Microsoft/vscode-eslint).
+⚠️ For a better developing experience you can install [ESLint VSCode Extension](https://github.com/Microsoft/vscode-eslint).
 1. To install ESLint + AirBnB you can follow the [eslint-config-airbnb](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb).
 2. If you're using **npm 5+**, use this shortcut
 ```